duneanalytics/docs/docs/resources/dune-bounties.md

     1. **Create an organisation**

         If you don’t have a Dework organisation yet, the first step is creating one.
 For a basic setup, we recommend setting up at least a description, an icon and link to your socials so Wizards know who they are working with.
+        We also strongly recommend setting up the Discord integrations to allow for easy communication with the chosen Applicants.

     2. **Define tasks**

-        After completing the initial setup, you can start creating tasks for anything really, but in our case, we want to define tasks with the "Dune Analytics" Skill.
-Once you have created a task, the task will be 1) in your board and 2) in the Dune hub.
-From there on out, people can find your open task and apply.
+        After completing the initial setup, you can start creating tasks for anything really, but in our case, we want to define tasks with the **"Dune Analytics" Skill"**.
+Once you have created a task, the task will be 1) in your board and 2) in the [Dune hub](https://app.dework.xyz/hubs/dune).
+From there on out, people can find your open task and apply or compete.

     3.  **Choose an applicant**

         If you have defined a task that needs to be assigned to someone, you will get notifications within Dework and can vet the contributor using their work history, github profile and any other attached information on their profile.
-It is strongly recommended to spend some effort looking at the contributor to have a smooth bounty process.
+It is strongly recommended to spend some effort vetting the contributor to have a smooth bounty process.

     4.  **Review the work**